magmo/rps-poc/README.md

 #### To deploy smart contracts

-1. Add test eth to your account for the deployment using an eth faucet: https://faucet.ropsten.be/
+1. Add test eth to your account for the deployment using an eth faucet: https://faucet.ropsten.be/ or https://faucet.metamask.io.
 2. Deploy the contracts to the network:
     ```
     # deploy smart contracts to a network